-Kinder Morgan’s Transmountain Pipeline would greatly expand capacity by building a new pipeline from the Alberta tar sands to Vancouver B.C.
+Kinder Morgan’s Transmountain pipeline project would greatly expand capacity by building a new pipeline that would carry more than a million barrels of tar sands crude each day from northern Alberta to Vancouver B.C.
 The pipeline will travel through dozens of small communities and densely populated urban areas, and will vastly increase the number of super tankers sailing through Vancouver's stunning harbour.

-Expanding this pipeline would turn Vancouver – whose stated goal is to become the "greenest city in the world" – into a major heavy oil export port, threatening a thriving economy of service, nature-based tourism, and creative industries.
+Oppostion from First Nations and the municipalities of Vancouver and Buraby has increased signifcantly, because expanding this pipeline would turn Vancouver – whose stated goal is to become the "greenest city in the world" – into a major heavy oil export port.
+Polling indicates 50 per cent of British Columbians are opposed.
+The risk of inevitable spills and leaks threaten a thriving economy of service, nature-based tourism, and creative industries.
 Opposition to this pipeline project grows every day.

 - Key Problems: